friendofdog/image-processing-api/README.md

 only) and uploaded to storage.
 A valid blob ID is indicative of successful processing.
 The associated job is `PROCESSED` only once both/all images have blob IDs.

+## Notes, TODOs

+- `prisma generate` needs to be worked into build and Docker
+- `image` entries cannot be deleted until their blobs are delete from storage